 Mrs. Ferreira presses her jaw in disconcert.
 The monster is trying to get into her mind.

-"Even if he dies, I still have to save everyone else!" — the simple thought of it scares her.
-As Chief of Enginery for twenty years, Mrs. Ferreira have always been responsible for many lives in the I.R.
-Station, as any error committed by her or those under her orders would put everyone in danger.
+"Even if he dies, I still have to save everyone else!" she thinks, and that simple thought of it scares her.
+As Chief of Enginery for twenty years, Mrs. Ferreira have always been responsible for many lives in the station, as any error committed by her or those under her orders would put everyone in danger.

 "Of course she won't fall for this bluff..." thinks Mrs. Ferreira.
 "It's such an obvious situation and I'm clearly the one in disadvantage here".

 The woman looks down on the unconscious young Andreas.
 "Alright!"

 The Engineer can’t really believe her ears.